10mfox/Gethomepage-Tool-Box/README.md

 ### Prerequisites

 - Docker and Docker Compose.
-- A running instance of Tautulli (for Plex) and/or Jellystat (for Jellyfin/Emby).
+- A running instance of Tautulli (for Plex), Jellystat (for Jellyfin/Emby), and/or Audiobookshelf.
 - A folder containing your `gethomepage` configuration files (e.g., `services.yaml`, `custom.css`).

 ### 1. Create `docker-compose.yml`